mougiakouel/QGIS-Training-Manual/vector_classification/attribute_data.rst

 map, also have attributes.
 Maps in a GIS aren't just pictures.
 They represent not only objects in locations, but also information about those objects.

+**The goal of this lesson:** To explore the attribute data of an object and understand what the various data can be useful for.

 .. _backlink-labels-attribute-data-1: